*As seen in The Voice of Southwest Louisiana

 “Forgiveness is a reflection of loving yourself enough to move on.” —Dr. Steve Maraboli

 Gritting our teeth and clenching our fists in order to so tightly hold on to the resulting pain, anger and bitterness from the thoughtless and even malicious words or acts of another has zero affect on the offender, but may result in tremendous adverse health effects for us.
 Why would we ever knowingly do this to ourselves?
 According to the Mayo Clinic, “Letting go of grudges and bitterness can make way for happiness, health and peace.
 Forgiveness can lead to healthier relationships, greater spiritual and psychological well-being, less anxiety, stress and hostility, lower blood pressure, fewer symptoms of depression, stronger immune system, improved heart health, and higher self-esteem.”

 If you are interested in extending forgiveness but have no idea where to begin, the following is a mini-process that may help get your started on the right track.

-3 Steps to Letting Go & Letting Love:
+Three Steps to Letting Go & Letting Love

-Repeat as often as you feel like you need to and do not worry if you don’t feel any different after the first attempt, depending on how deep the wound, the longer it may take for you to truly let go.
+Repeat these steps as often as you feel like you need to, and do not worry if you don’t feel any different after the first attempt.
+Depending on how deep the wound is, the longer it may take for you to truly let go.
 Be gentle with yourself.

 XOXO – LeNae